JosephDuffy/AuthenticationManager/README.md

 ##Installation

-AuthenticationManager is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+AuthenticationManager is **not** available through [CocoaPods](http://cocoapods.org), but will hopefully be available in the future.
+For now, to install Authentication Manager framework, simply add it as a git submodule:

-`pod "AuthenticationManager"`
+`git submodule add https://github.com/YetiiNet/AuthenticationManager.git AuthenticationManagerFramework`

+Once the submodule has been added, drag the `AuthenticationManager.xcodeproj` file in the`AuthenticationManagerFramework` directory in to your workspace (or project) and add the `AuthenticationManager.framework` framework to your target.

 ###Implementation